pthu/sahd/docs/words/sharbit.md

 <b>A.1</b>
-It is only attested in the sense of a  golden royal sceptre in the book of Esther (Est 4:11; 5:2 [twice]; 8:4).
+It is only attested in the sense of a  golden royal sceptre in the book of Esther (Est 4:11; 5:2 [2x]; 8:4).
 The lemma is a late (Aramaic) development next to → <span dir="rtl">שֵׁבֶט</span>  ‘stick, staff, tribe’.

-The term occurs once, in the plural, in Jesus Sirach Hebrew (Sir.
-37:17), in ms D, while ms B seems to read <span dir="rtl">שׁבטים</span>, which must have been the Vorlage of LXX (μέρη; cf. Beentjes 1997, 102, 155).
+The term occurs once, in the plural, in Jesus Sirach Hebrew (Sir 37:17), in ms D, while ms B seems to read <span dir="rtl">שׁבטים</span>, which must have been the Vorlage of LXX (<i>μέρη</i>; cf. Beentjes 1997, 102, 155).
 Apparently the meaning is ‘branches’ here.
 The term is not attested in the Dead Sea Scrolls.

 Rabbinic sources maintain the meaning of a royal sceptre, which decides upon chastisement (m.
 Sanh.
 II,5; b.
 Arakh.
 19a; Cant.
 Rabba II, 16.
 2).
 At the same time, the term is used in the sense of a ‘shoot’ or ‘twig’ (Tosephta, Kil.
 I,10; Uqtsin I,5).
-This may be due to the fact that several times MT <span dir="rtl">שֵׁבֶט</span> which can mean ‘branch’,  is translated as <span dir="rtl">שרביטא</span> in the Palestinian Targums to Exod.
-21:20 and Lev.
-27:32 (→ <span dir="rtl">שֵׁבֶט</span>, section 6).
+This may be due to the fact that several times MT <span dir="rtl">שֵׁבֶט</span> which can mean ‘branch’,  is translated as <span dir="rtl">שרביטא</span> in the Palestinian Targums to Exod 21:20 and Lev 27:32 (→ <span dir="rtl">שֵׁבֶט</span>, section 6).